 The judges highlighted the high standard of nominations this year, “We received an outstanding number of quality entries this year and it is truly inspiring to see the calibre of ICT innovation that Australia has to offer when we explore the iAward nominations.
 The iAwards are all about recognising, showcasing and celebrating the

 The award recognises the innovation of Australia’s ICT industry and the unique solution that Calxa has developed to a problem that has a major impact on Not-for-Profits.
 Calxa provides budgeting and cashflow forecasting software to the sector, much of it donated through Connecting Up’s DonorTec program.
-Community organisations are under pressure to improve reporting, achieve transparency and good governance while at the same time minimising their administration costs.
+Community organisations are under pressure to improve reporting, achieve transparency and good governance.
+All while at the same time minimising their administration costs.
 Month-end reporting can take up to 4 days which Calxa reduces to just a few hours.